carbon-language/carbon-lang/llvm/docs/tutorial/BuildingAJIT3.rst

-When we add a module to the KaleidoscopeJIT class from Chapter 2 it is immediately optimized, compiled and linked for us by the IRTransformLayer, IRCompileLayer and ObjectLinkingLayer respectively.
+When we add a module to the KaleidoscopeJIT class from Chapter 2 it is immediately optimized, compiled and linked for us by the IRTransformLayer, IRCompileLayer and RTDyldObjectLinkingLayer respectively.
 This scheme, where all the work to make a Module executable is done up front, is simple to understand and its performance characteristics are easy to reason about.
 However, it will lead to very high startup times if the amount of code to be compiled is large, and